Ph.D., Cornell University, 1989

 B.A., Yale University, 1979

 I am an archaeologist interested in maritime adaptations and climate change in Latin America.
 Most of my research has been carried out on the desert coast of Peru, but I have also worked in Central America (Honduras and Guatemala) and in Cuba.
 In Peru, I have worked on early (preceramic) sites, studying climate change and its effects on people.
 This focus has led to an interest in the prehistory of El Niño, a global climatic perturbation first recognized in Peru and now known to affect weather throughout the world.
 My research has included developing a variety of techniques for identifying ancient El Niño events.
 I have also worked on the archaeology of complex, late prehistoric sites in Peru, studying such topics as the role of specialized fishermen in the Inca empire and the nature and function of a major regional center on the north coast.
 Currently, I am involved in a multi-year project evaluating the idea that the north Peruvian coast experienced a major climate change about 5,000 years ago, as well as a study of early maritime adapations in the Andes.
 In 1987 I founded the peer-reviewed publication series Andean Past and continue on the editorial staff.
 Andean Past is published by the Cornell University Latin American Studies Program.
-I was President of the Scientific Committee for FERCO (Foundation for Research and Exploration on Cultural Origins), a Canary Island foundation, from 1998-2002, and Chair of the Society for American Archaeology’s Committee on the Americas (2004-2008).
+I am also an editor of Chungara Revista Chilena de Antropología and on the Editorial Boards of Latin American Antiquity and Journal of Island and Coastal Archaeology.
+I was President of the Scientific Committee for FERCO (Foundation for Research and Exploration on Cultural Origins), a Canary Island foundation, from 1998-2002, and Chair of the Society for American Archaeologyís Committee on the Americas (2004-2008).
 From 2005-2007, I was a Sigma Xi Distinguished Lecturer.
-In 2008, I received a Presidential Recognition Award from the Society for American Archaeology.
-See also Climate Change Institute and Andean Past.
-Also check out the 2002 UMaine Today article, “A Sea Change.”
-Anyone interested in receiving email bulletins related to Andean archaeology should email me a request to join the Andean list.
-I now serve as the Dean and Associate Provost for Graduate Studies.
+In 2008 and 2012, I received Presidential Recognition Awards from the Society for American Archaeology (SAA).

 Sandweiss, D.H. and K.M.
 Rademaker 2013, El poblamiento del sur peruano: costa y sierra.
 Boletin de Arqueología PUCP 15: 275-293.